jayrbolton/vvvview/Readme.md

 ### render(view)

 This function just re-renders the dom whenever you call it, using the state within the view.
+Require it with `require('vvvview/render')`.

 ## patterns